Theeoi/FePlot/README.md

  - Start writing tests for the already implemented code
  - Refactor the already implemented code according to the tests
  - Move code from "Code"-directory to src as implementation continues
+ - Refactor Cleaning scripts to organise the data in a meaningful way (bash or python?)